 - Rarely use a credit card

-- Won’t be able to regularly use complimentary extras on the card
+- Won’t regularly use complimentary extras on the card

 - Can’t afford a higher annual fee

-- Are tempted to overspend in order to earn rewards
+- Are tempted to spend more so you can earn rewards

 Want to know more about rewards credit cards?
-Below, you’ll find answers to the most common questions we get about them.
+You can find answers to the most common questions we get about them below.
 You can also leave your own question by filling out the form below.